JonathanDUFOUR/piscine_rust/module_04/subject.md

 }
 ```

 * The `new` function must allow the user of the type to choose the first and second term of the
   sequence.
 * Ensure that your iterator does *not* panic when reaching the greatest fibonacci `u32`.

+missing precision:
+* The `next` function, which is bound to the `Iterator` trait, must return the next fibonacci
+  number in the sequence, including both starting numbers, or `None` if there is no more.

 Example: